Los Angeles police officer shot, suspect in custody

 CLICK HERE TO GET THE FOX NEWS APP

 FOX 11 in Los Angeles reported there was a large police presence in the area.
+Video from the scene showed dozens of first responders surrounding the injured officer before leaving for the hospital.

 Check back for updates on this developing story.